 This sequence is part of entitlement program leading to a professional educator license, secondary 9-12 endorsement.
 100 clock hours minimum of pre-student teaching clinical experiences is required.
 The School strongly recommends Dance Teacher Education candidates to complete an endorsement in a second teaching field if planning to teach in a high school setting.
 Information concerning admission auditions is available from the School of Theatre and Dance.

-The Design/Production sequence prepares students with a liberal arts education, as well as training in costume design, lighting, stagecraft, stage management, make-up, and sound design as it relates to theatrical productions.
+The Production Design and Technology sequence prepares students with a liberal arts education, as well as training in costume design, lighting, stagecraft, stage management, make-up, and sound design as it relates to theatrical productions.

 Film and Digital Media Sequence